NetaZuckerman/covid19/README.md

 `bwa index /refseq/path`

 2. For each fastq sample - map to reference and keep as bam file. \
-For each fastq.gz file run: \
+For each fastq file run: \
     `bwa mem /refseq/path sample_R1 sample_R2 | samtools view -Sb - > BAM/sample_name.bam` \
 R1 and R2: forward and reverse paired ends.